Our People

 Research

 My first book, Made in Britain: Nation and Emigration in Nineteenth-Century America tells the untold story of American migration to Britain in the nineteenth century.
 From Liverpool and London, American emigrants produced Atlantic capitalism and managed transfers of goods, culture, and capital that were integral to US nation-building.
-The volume demonstrates that the United States’ struggle toward independent nationhood was entangled at every step with the world’s most powerful empire
+The volume demonstrates that the United States’ struggle toward independent nationhood was entangled at every step with the world’s most powerful empire.

 Selected publications